Blog>Trade>Starting a Business>How to successfully start a tyre-fitting business

 Insurance policies on offer include:

-Not all policies will be relevant to your new tyre-fitting business, so it is worth speaking to someone such as a broker for the best advice.
+Not all policies will be relevant to your new tyre-fitting business, so it is worth speaking to someone, such as a broker, for guidance.

 In the unlikely event that something does go wrong, you want to make sure your business is protected, or else you may end up significantly out of pocket.